keyceerhaye/SherlockvsMoriarty/README.md

 - **Sir Arthur Conan Doyle**: For creating the timeless characters of Sherlock Holmes and Professor Moriarty.
 - **Ren'Py Community**: For their support and resources.
-- Our incredible development team and beta testers for their dedication.

 ---